 Senator Blumenthal.
-And let me then go to the question of corruption in the Afghan Government, which affects the United States as well.
-I am very concerned with the contracts involving taxpayer dollars of the United States that may go to companies that, in effect, benefit our enemy.
-And Senator Ayotte and I have helped to spearhead efforts to improve that contracting law that will enable more effective prosecution of those kinds of corrupt contracts.
+Let me then go to the question of corruption in the Afghan Government, which affects the United States as well.
+I am very concerned with the contracts involving taxpayers' dollars of the United States that may go to companies that, in effect, benefit our enemy.
+Senator Ayotte and I have helped to spearhead efforts to improve that contracting law that will enable more effective prosecution of those kinds of corrupt contracts.

 Do you have any observations about whether there have been improvements generally in corruption within the Afghan Government, and specifically relating to U.S. contracts for goods and services?
-General DUNFORD.
-Senator, the NDAA in 2012 that allowed us

 General DUNFORD.
-Senator, the NDAA in 2012 that allowed us to cease contracting with the enemy was extraordinarily helpful in that we had decision making authority decentralized where if you had an indication that a contractor or a subcontractor was associated with the enemy, we could immediately stop that contract.
+Senator, the National Defense Authorization Act in 2012 that allowed us to cease contracting with the enemy was extraordinarily helpful in that we had decisionmaking authority decentralized where if you had an indication that a contractor or a subcontractor was associated with the enemy, we could immediately stop that contract.

-I read the recent investigator general of Afghanistan's report making some recommendations how to take that legislation further.
-And conceptually, I absolutely support that.
-It would expand that beyond the Department of Defense so that other U.S. Government agencies can also have the same authorities that we have been given as a result of that very helpful legislation, and also to address a different level of contracts.
-In the past there had been over \$100,000, and this would bring it to a level below below that.
+I read the recent Inspector General of Afghanistan's report making some recommendations how to take that legislation further.
+Conceptually, I absolutely support that.
+It would expand that beyond the Department of Defense (DOD) so that other U.S. Government agencies can also have the same authorities that we have been given as a result of that very helpful legislation, and also to address a different level of contracts.
+In the past, there had been over \$100,000, and this would bring it to a level below that.

-So I do think we have had some improvement in that particular area as a result of that legislation, and I think to continue to move in that same direction would be very helpful, Senator.
+So I do think we have had some improvement in that particular area as a result of that legislation.
+I think to continue to move in that same direction would be very helpful, Senator.